Skip to content Skip to footer

 Language

-English is the primary language spoken in Racine.
+English is the predominant language spoken in Racine, Wisconsin.

 Cost Of Living

 The cost of living in Racine is slightly below the national average.
-Housing costs are affordable, and the overall cost of living is reasonable compared to other cities in the United States.
+Housing costs are affordable compared to larger cities in the United States.
+Other expenses such as groceries, transportation, and healthcare are also relatively reasonable in Racine.

 Racine – city in and county seat of Racine County, Wisconsin, United States